It’s 2022, planes are full once again and airlines have removed the wavers they put into place during the pandemic.

-- Basic Economy fares don’t earn EQMs, EQSs or EQDs
+- Basic Economy fares earn award miles and Loyalty Points

 A basic economy ticket on Delta comes with the following restrictions.

-- You will not be eligible for paid or complimentary upgrades; paid, complimentary or discounted Delta Comfort+; paid or complimentary Preferred Seats; or same-day confirmed or same-day standby travel changes, regardless of status.
+- You will not be eligible for: paid or complimentary upgrades; paid, complimentary or discounted Delta Comfort+; paid or complimentary Preferred Seats; or same-day confirmed or same-day standby travel changes.

 - You will board in with Basic Economy, the last zone of the new Delta Branded Boarding Order – Elite flyers or cardholders of an eligible SkyMiles credit card will retain their boarding status when booking basic economy fares.